YoussefMRefaat/readhub/README.md

 1- Review a book <br>
 2- Update and delete their review <br>
 3- Like or dislike a review <br>

+_Note: The user can't like and dislike a review at the same time.
+If he liked a review and requested to dislike it, that only will remove the like._ <br>
 <br>

 ## Entity relationship diagram